CLOSE SEARCH

 He has operated in good faith, understanding himself to be working for a legitimate sales organisation

-We instructed experts in the following areas:
+Experts were needed in the following areas:

 Financial services regulation - to address the nature of renewable energy investment products and the regulatory landscape in the relevant European jurisdictions